Ten Steps to Increase Your Cash Flow

 Step Nine: Follow All Collection Laws

-Each state has different collection laws, so make sure that you check with your state’s department of finance to see what laws your state has regarding collecting delinquent debts.
+Each state has different collection laws, so make sure that you check with your state or local regulatory authorities to see what laws may apply to your company with regard to the collection of delinquent debts.
 In many states, businesses are governed by the same collection laws as collection agencies.
 For example, calling customers at an odd hour or disclosing personal information to a third-party can cause you serious repercussions.
 Always remember that the customer has rights, and make sure that you never violate them.

 Step Ten: Use a Third-Party to Collect Past-Due Debt